Discover the hidden treasures of this coastal Egyptian gem.

 El Ferial Garden

-El Ferial Garden offers shaded walking paths, palm trees, in addition to calm green space near the waterfront.
-It is a relaxing place for photos, short walks, and also a break from the busy harbor streets.
+El Ferial Garden offers shaded walking paths, palm trees, and quiet green space near the waterfront.
+It is a relaxing place for photos, short walks, or a break from the busy harbor streets.

 Port Said: Best Area Beaches